embeddedartistry/libc/README.md

 # License

-Copyright (c) 2017 Embedded Artistry LLC
+Copyright © 2017 Embedded Artistry LLC

 This project is licensed under the MIT License - see [LICENSE](LICENSE) file for details.